Fata Morgana Diaries #1 - Doors 1 to 3

 There is something endearing about the one moment of romance he shared with his wife.
 It’s terrible and very painful to see her hang to that distant memory… but I get it all the same.

 Jacopo and the white-haired girl standing outside.
-Jacopo: "I emigrated from an island in the Mediterranean—though not the same island as you."
-The Sicilian Mafia background makes a sharp change from the fairy-tale atmosphere of the previous tales.
+Jacopo: The Sicilian Mafia background makes a sharp change from the fairy-tale atmosphere of the previous tales.

 The re-encounter between the girl and the Maid make me think that she could be the Master?
 After all, she continuously loses her memory behind the doors, much like the amnesiac Master in the manor.
 I was initially thinking the Maid was (covertly) antagonistic to the Master, but this may be more complicated.